 Investing was once quite a simple concept, where individuals would invest their finances in one or two small companies and stick with those investments as they grew.
 Today, investing is more complicated than ever before and even includes new forms of currency.

-With all of these changes and the fast-paced environment of the online market, getting started with investing and trading options can be a bit intimidating.
+With all of these changes and the fast-paced environment of the online market, getting started with investing and options trading can be a bit intimidating.

 Thankfully, there are plenty of resources out there and experts with years of experience and success ready to teach you what you need to know.
 The key to succeeding in the world of trading is knowledge.

-Let’s Get Started…What Are Trading Options?
+Let’s Get Started…What IS Options Trading?

-Image via Flickr by free pictures of money
+Image via Flickr

 Don’t just leap in blind, but take some time and really think about your goals and how you plan to achieve them.
 Many portfolios don’t include any options trading strategies at all, but that’s a mistake.

 Purchasing options with the goal of keeping up with the price movements of future stocks allows you to lower your risks while simultaneously opening the door for unlimited earnings.

 Options can also be used for hedging and giving your portfolio a little cushion.
 Think about it: you purchase insurance when you buy a new car or other valuable items, why not surround your portfolio with insurance, as well?
 Hedging can act as a last resort measure if your portfolio gets to that point.